chaoss/grimoirelab-sirmordred/docker/README.md

 ## Advanced features

 mordred includes some extra features, like tracking items (gerrit reviews, git commits ...) from a specific Elasticsearch raw index and to enrich and to include them in the default enriched index.
+The items to be tracked must be included in a file called "UPSTREAM" at the root of git repositories.

 ```
 [phases]